Driving and rest time regulations

 - The condition is that both drivers are in the truck from start to finish.

-Deviations from the applicable rules on driving rest periods, such as delays, must be noted on a printout from the tachograph.
+Deviations from the current driving and rest time regulations, e.g. in case of delays, must be noted on a printout from the tachograph.

-Rules for reading driving & rest time data:
+Rules for reading driving and rest time data:

-The Danish authorities require that driving & rest time data from driver cards be read out:
+The Danish authorities require that driving and rest time data from driver cards is read out:

 - Minimum every 21 calendar days and also:

-- When a driver card has expired before shredding.
+- When a driver card has expired before being destroyed.

 - After the last drive, when a driver has to stop in the company.

-The Danish authorities require that driving & rest time data from the tachograph is read out:
+The Danish authorities require that driving and rest time data from the tachograph is read out:

 - Minimum every 60 calendar days. and in addition: